kstenerud/concise-encoding/cte-specification.md

 #### Quoted String

 A quoted string encloses the string contents within double-quote delimiters (for example: `"a string"`).
 All characters leading up to the closing double-quote (including whitespace) are considered part of the string sequence.
 A quoted string must not contain control characters, non-printable characters, double-quotes (`"`) or backslash (`\`) unless encoded as [escape sequences](#escape-sequences).
-Whitespace characters CR, LF, and TAB are allowed, but care must be taken, as different text editors may swap CRLF for CR, or tabs for spaces.
+Whitespace characters CR, LF, and TAB are allowed, but care should be taken as different text editors might swap LF / CRLF, or tabs / spaces.
 See [human editability](cte-specification.md#human-editability)).

 **Example**: